coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/02.architecture-concepts/33.developmentguidelines/item.md

      -   **test**: when adding missing tests
      -   **chore**: maintenance tasks
 -   Allowed **< scope>** could be anything specifying place of the commit change.
 For example a module name, webservice or functional feature
 -   **< subject>** line contains succinct description of the change.
-Use imperative, present tense: “change” not “changed” nor “changes”.
+Use imperative, present tense: "change" not "changed" nor "changes".
      -   If the commit fixes or is related to a ticket put the title or a summary of it, the actual ticket number is rather useless as time has taught me that ticket systems come and go while code and commit messages persist.
 ### Special Committs